 Generally, debentures and equity shares are the two choices sources of long-term capital for the company.
 These instruments, however, have a lot of differences.

-An equity share signifies ownership in the company, whereas a debenture represents a creditor to the company and no participation in the management of the company.
+An equity share signifies ownership in the company, whereas a debenture represents a creditor to the company and no participation in the company’s management.
 The share is a component of the owned capital.
-The debenture, on the other hand, is a component of the borrowed capital.
+On the other hand, a debenture is a component of the borrowed capital.

 Debentures are repayable upon the completion of the issue period.
-Shares, on the other hand, are not returned during the tenure of the company.
+On the other hand, shares are not returned during the tenure of the company.

 In case the company is liquidated, the debenture holders will get the money back prior to the shareholders.

-Debenture holders are paid interest on the debenture and it is not affected by any profit or loss in the company.
+Debenture holders are paid interest on the debenture, and it is not affected by any profit or loss in the company.
 Shareholders, on the other hand, are paid dividends on the shares from the company’s profits.
-It is only when the company earns the profit; directors may decide to declare dividends out of the same.
+It is only when the company earns a profit; that directors may decide to declare dividends out of the same.

-Shares are riskier and hence, may be more rewarding as compared to the debentures at times.
+Shares are riskier and hence, maybe more rewarding than the debentures at times.
 While the chance of going on the downside for returns is also high.

 The Rate of Discount on Issue

 Both the instruments can be issued at a discount.
-Debentures have no limit to the rate of discount, whereas equity shares have a stipulation which limits the discount to 10% in most countries.
+Debentures have no limit to the discount rate, whereas equity shares have a stipulation that limits the discount to 10% in most countries.

 There is no security of any charge on the shares.
 Debentures, on the other hand, are secured and bear a floating or a fixed charge over the company’s assets.

-Equity shareholders have the voting rights, whereas the debenture holders do not enjoy voting rights.
+Equity shareholders have voting rights, whereas the debenture holders do not enjoy voting rights.